CoachAsim/engineering-practicum-term-02-final-project-guide/05-learning-react-through-documentation.md

    - 🔗 [React Tic Tac Toe Tutorial](https://react.dev/learn/tutorial-tic-tac-toe)

    #### 💡 Key Practices:
+   - You do need to make your own copy of this project and code along with the tutorial.
    - Get comfortable writing in the React style.
 Do not copy and paste here.
 Write everything manually.
    - Fill in your gaps in understanding.
 If you write a line of code and it does what it should but you don't understand why, look it up.